Flexusaurs/intertwinked/DEPLOYMENT.md

   - https://dweb.link/ipfs/[HASH]
   - https://cf-ipfs.com/ipfs/[HASH]

-**Important**: IPFS content may take 5-10 minutes to propagate across the network.
-If you get a 504 timeout immediately after deployment, wait a few minutes and try again.
+**Persistent Pinning**: The application uses a dedicated remote IPFS pinning service to ensure permanent availability.
+Content should be accessible immediately after deployment.

-The application is pinned to the IPFS network for complete decentralization.
+The application is pinned to both the local IPFS network and a remote pinning service for complete decentralization and reliability.
 The HASH will be displayed in the GitHub Actions summary.

 ## Local Development